The core mission within the Division of Laboratory Animal Medicine (LAM) in the Department of Pathobiology is divided into three specific activities:

 Faculty

-- Angela Brice, DVM, PhD, DACVP, Assistant Professor of Pathobiology
+- Angela Brice, DVM, PhD, DACVP, Associate Professor of Laboratory Animal Medicine

 - Anthony Carty, DVM, MS, DACLAM, Associate Professor of Pathobiology